dhh1128/codecraft.co/6-strategies-to-simplify-software.md

 <strong>7. ???</strong>

 Undoubtedly, other helpful strategies can also contribute to simplicity.
 Like the ones I've listed above, they will probably have their limits.
-We are unlikely to discover a silver bullet--and even if we did, the arms race of our industry makes it probable that we'll need a silver missile in the near future.
+We are unlikely to discover a silver bullet &mdash; and even if we did, the arms race of our industry makes it probable that we'll need a silver missile in the near future.
 It takes hard thinking, and hard work, to wrestle complexity into clean, reusable packages that fit together nicely.
 And it always will.

-But--ah!--the beauty of well crafted minimalism...
+But &mdash; ah! &mdash; the beauty of well crafted minimalism...

 Perhaps Leonardo da Vinci said it best: "Simplicity is the ultimate sophistication."
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>